-Campylobacter infection is a common cause of intestinal infection in over 2 million people each year in the United States; and it is the leading cause of diarrhea and foodborne illness.
+Campylobacter infection is a common cause of intestinal infection in over 1.5 million people each year in the United States; and it is one of the main causes of diarrhea and foodborne illness.
 Once inside the human digestive system campylobacter infects and attacks the lining of both the small and large intestines.
 The bacteria can also affect other parts of the body.
-In some cases—particularly in very young patients and those with chronic illness or a weak immune system—the bacteria can get into the blood stream (called bacteremina).
+In some cases—particularly those with chronic illnesses or a weakened immune system—the bacteria can get into the bloodstream (called bacteremia) and become life-threatening.

-Campylobacter usually occur 2 to 5 days after a person eats contaminated food, but my take up to 10 days to appear.
+Campylobacter infections usually occur 2 to 5 days after exposure and may last up to a week.
 The main symptoms of infection include:

 Call your doctor if:

 Campylobacter grows easily if contaminated foods are left out at room temperature.
 The bacterium is sensitive to heat so food should be thoroughly cooked.
-Follow these easy safety steps:
+Follow these easy safety steps to prevent infection:

-• Never leave food out at room temperature over two hours.
+- Never leave food out at room temperature for over two hours.

-Wash your hands well especially after preparing food, chicken or turkey, changing diapers, and contact with pets or farm animals.
+- Wash your hands well after preparing food, changing diapers, and having any contact with pets or farm animals.